-Colorado's train museums give you the inside track bout how the railroads shaped the state.
-Once you've visited these museums and savored all the historic details contained in their collections, hop on one of 10 scenic and historic Colorado railroads.
+Colorado's train museums give you the inside track about how the railroads shaped the state.
+Once you've visited these museums and savored all the historic details contained in their collections, hop on one of 9 scenic and historic Colorado railroads — all of which are treasured family attractions.

 The Colorado Railroad Museum in Golden treats you to the long and often flamboyant history of Colorado's railroads.
 The grounds of the museum are laden with well-maintained behemoths of steel and engineering.
 Included in the collection is one of the whimsical Galloping Goose cars, built between 1931 and 1935.
 This train-truck hybrid is a rare oddity, representing one of only a handful ever constructed.
 In addition to the goose, the painstakingly rebuilt D&RGW engine number 683 is one of the museum's crowning pieces, as is the more modern-looking D&RGW number 5771.

-Railroad buffs will be enthralled at Greeley's Freight Station Museum, where you can marvel at more than 1,100 railroad artifacts, 20 scale miles of track and hundreds of miniature buildings.
+Railroad buffs will be enthralled at Greeley's Colorado Model Railroad Museum at Greeley Freight Station, where you can marvel at more than 1,100 railroad artifacts, 20 scale miles of track and hundreds of miniature buildings.
 Highlights range from a Virginia and Truckee Railroad switch key to a full-sized Colorado and Southern wooden caboose you can explore inside and out to a huge, 5,500-square-foot operating HO guage model miniature railroad with hundreds of buildings and 15 separate wiring systems.

 Pueblo's railway museum invites visitors to see, enter and sometimes ride pieces of railroad history.
-The museum his home to the AT&SF #2912, the largest steam locomotive of its type, as well as three operating GP-7 diesel locomotives and the Southeast Colorado Heritage Center's railroad artifacts and interpretive displays about how the railroad developed the area.
+The museum is home to the AT&SF #2912, the largest steam locomotive of its type, as well as three operating GP-7 diesel locomotives and the Pueblo Heritage Museum's railroad artifacts and interpretive displays about how the railroad developed the area.
 The railyard, just a short distance from the historic 1889 Pueblo Union Depot, is situated beside the main line of the Union Pacific and BNSF tracks.
 More than 25 trains pass through each day, making for great photo ops.

 Southwest Colorado's town of Ridgway is known as the birthplace of the Rio Grande Southern Railroad.
 The town's railroad museum features four D&RGW narrow-gauge cars, a recreation of a RGS Motor No. 1, exhibits, railroad equipment, artifacts, historical data, photos, events and educational programs to preserve the area's railroad history.
 Each September, the museum participates in Ouray County Railroad Days, a weekend of tours, lectures and other events celebrating the county's railroad heritage.